Iterability for (transfinite) stacks: Generic absoluteness of iterability

 \section{Generic absoluteness of iterability}

 We establish in this section some general theorems on the absoluteness of iterability under forcing.
 Let $M$ be an $m$-sound premouse.
 Let $\Omega>\om$ be regular and let $V[G]$ be a generic extension of $V$ via an $\Omega$-cc forcing.
 In the main result (Theorem \ref{thm:strat_with_cond_extends_to_generic_ext}), assuming that $\Sigma$ is an $(m,\Omega+1)$-strategy for $M$ with strong hull condensation, we extend $\Sigma$ to $\Sigma'$, such that in $V[G]$, $\Sigma'$ is an $(m,\Omega+1)$-strategy with strong hull condensation.
 (We do not know whether the analogous statement can be proved for inflation condensation.)
 This holds for both wcpms and seg-pms, of arbitrary cardinality.
 If $M$ is a countable premouse and $e$ an $\om$-enumeration of $M$ and $\Sigma$ has weak DJ with respect to $e$, then so does $\Sigma'$.
 We also use the result to obtain a universally Baire representation for $\Sigma\rest\HC$, assuming that $M$ is also countable (see \S\ref{subsec:univ_baire}).
 In the other direction (Corollary \ref{cor:wDJ_absoluteness}), assume that $M$ is countable in $V$ and $\Sigma'$ has weak DJ in $V[G]$ with respect to some enumeration $e\in V$; then $\Sigma=\Sigma'\rest V\in V$.
 The proof involves standard kinds of arguments and is probably part of the folklore, but we give it.
 Thus, if $M$ is a countable premouse and $e\in V$ an $\om$-enumeration of $M$, then the existence of an $(m,\Omega+1)$-strategy for $M$ with weak DJ with respect to $e$ is absolute between $V$ and $V[G]$.
 Combined with the results later in the paper, we will also get that if $V\sats\ZFC$ and $M$ is countable, then the existence of an $(m,\Omega+1)$-strategy for $M$ with strong hull condensation is absolute between $V$ and $V[G]$; this is because under $\DC$, given such a strategy and an enumeration $e$, we can construct a strategy with weak DJ with respect to $e$.
-And in \S\ref{subsec:kill_it} we will also give an example (assuming the existence and $(\om,\om_1+1)$-iterability of $M_1^\#$) of a proper class model $W$ containing $M_1^\#$ such that $W\sats\ZFC+$``$M_1^\#$ is $(\om,\om^W_1+1)$-iterable, but there is a $\sigma$-distributive forcing which kills this iterability''.